Top 10 Historical Attractions Near Myrtle Beach

 Pawleys Island Historic District

-The Pawleys Island Historic District is located on Pawleys Island and is comprised of 12 buildings dating from around 1780 to after World War I. Those driving through Pawleys Island will see these homes marked with plaques.
-These homes were built with the greatest degree of ventilation as well as large porches, brick foundations, large chimneys, fireplaces, breezeways, servant’s quarters, and more to help make these homes into summer retreats.
+The Pawleys Island Historic District is located on Pawleys Island and is comprised of 12 buildings dating from around 1780 to after World War I. Those driving through Pawleys Island will see these homes marked with plaques; they represent coastal architectural ingenuity and feature maximum ventilation, large porches, brick foundations, large chimneys, fireplaces, breezeways, servants’ quarters, and more to help make these homes into summer retreats.
 This area of Pawleys Island was listed on the National Register of Historic Places in 1972.

 If you’ve ever been to Myrtle Beach, then chances are you’ve seen Peaches Corner down on Ocean Boulevard.
-Peaches Corner was opened in 1937 and has been serving delicious food to visitors ever since.
+Peaches Corner opened in 1937 and has been serving delicious food to visitors ever since.
 The restaurant is still family owned and operated and has become a Myrtle Beach landmark over the years.
-Next time you’re in town, grab a burger or hot dog at Peaches Corner and become a part of Myrtle Beach history yourself!
+When you’re in town, grab a burger or hot dog at Peaches Corner and become a part of Myrtle Beach history yourself!
 Take a look at these vintage Myrtle Beach postcards to see Peaches Corner and other historic Myrtle Beach landmarks from back in the day.

 Located at the Market Common, Warbird Park is a public area with monuments dedicated to the history of the Myrtle Beach Air Force Base.
-This attraction features plaques, monuments, and authentic military aircrafts.
+This attraction features plaques, monuments, and authentic military aircraft.